Where to go on holiday in November

+We are banking on travel restrictions being lifted by November 2020 after the coronavirus pandemic.
 November signals the beginning of winter in the UK and much of Europe.
-It can still be fun taking city breaks but if you want guaranteed sunshine you’ll need to go beyond the Mediterranean to destinations such as Dubai (7 hours flying time), Morocco (4 hours) and the Canary Islands (4.5 hours).
-Some places in Asia and Africa are looking great at this time of year or you could catch the beginning of the dry season in the Caribbean.
-Here’s where to go on holiday in November.
-And if you have kids, don’t miss our guide to family holidays in November or look for more winter holiday ideas.
+It’s a great month for a city break but if you want guaranteed sunshine you’ll need to go beyond the Mediterranean to destinations such as Dubai (7 hours flying time), Morocco (3 hours) or the Canary Islands (4 hours).
+Or you could catch the beginning of the dry season in the Caribbean.

 Mid haul sunshine (4 – 7 hours flying time)

 Egypt is one of the best holiday destinations in November – it’s cool enough for sightseeing in Cairo, but warm enough for sunbathing on the Red Sea Coast.
 Flying time is around 5 hours.
 You can combine the Pyramids, a luxury Nile cruise and time on the beach on a 10-night Classic Egypt holiday.
 Expect highs of 26ºC.

 The Canary Islands are particularly good for cheap holidays in November.
 In Lanzarote and Tenerife you’ll find average temperatures of around 24ºC and good-value luxury hotels such as Abama Golf & Spa Resort.
 Beyond the best-known islands are remote treasures such as La Palma and tiny La Gomera which can be reached by ferry from Tenerife.